glorious73/gloriousangulartasks/README.md

-# Gloriousangulartasks
+# Glorious Angular Tasks

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.0.

 ## Project
 This is a [crash course on Angular by Traversy Media on YouTube](https://www.youtube.com/watch?v=3dHNOWTI7H8).
-The tutorial was followed al the way onto creating the simple Task application.
+The tutorial was followed all the way onto creating the simple Task application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Json server

+In parallel with the development server, run `npm run jsonserver` for the mock api server.
+It is used to do CRUD operations on the tasks.

 ## Code scaffolding